poer-dev/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 Exercise 1 – Acquire your Power Platform trial tenant
 ------------------------------------------

-1. Copy your **Microsoft 365 credentials** from the Authorized Lab Hoster.
+1. Copy your **Microsoft 365 credentials** provided by your trainer.

 2. Navigate to <powerapps.microsoft.com> and click **Start free.**